-The operating system manages multiple user requests and tasks.
-In most cases, the operating system comes with only one CPU and one main memory, but it may have multiple tier-2 disks and input/output (I/O) devices.
+The operating system (OS) manages multiple user requests and tasks.
+In most cases, the OS comes with only one CPU and one main memory, but multiple tier-2 disks and input/output (I/O) devices.
 Therefore, users have to share resources, but it appears to users that they are exclusively occupying resources.
-The operating system places user tasks, OS tasks, emailing, print tasks, and other pending tasks in the queue and schedules the tasks according to predefined rules.
-In this topic, you will know how the operating system manages processes.
+The OS places user tasks, OS tasks, mailing, print tasks, and other pending tasks in a queue and schedules the tasks according to predefined rules.
+This topic describes how the OS manages processes.

 - Process Management